 Downward Dog is known to act as a resting pose.
 As a beginner, it may feel sensational in your arms, especially when holding the pose for an extended period of time.
 While you can relieve pressure by coming down to your knees or taking Child’s pose, holding this posture longer will build key arm strength.
 That strength will help you in Chaturanga, arm balances, and more.

 Pro Tip: Don’t dump all of your weight into your arms and shoulders; it can cause more harm than good.

-Pro Tip: Get your head lower through the forearm variation of Downward-Facing Dog, also known as Dolphin pose.
+Pro Tip: Get your head lower through the forearm variation of Downward Dog, also known as Dolphin pose.